Top tips for burning charcoal in a fire pit.

 Some types of charcoal have lighter fluid incorporated; in this case you can use matches to light it.
 If the coals need some help getting going, you can use a small amount of additional lighter fluid or some kindling like a newspaper.

-Sleek and stylish a charcoal firepit can easily be used as a focal feature in the garden.
+Sleek and stylish our Valencia Charcoal Fire Pit can easily be used as a focal feature in the garden.

 Remember these few safety tips when using your charcoal fire pit:

 - Do not touch any part of the fire pit that could become hot during operation.
 Even when extinguished, some parts of this product will retain heat for a period.

 - Children should be always supervised when a fire pit is in use.

 - Check the weather forecast for any strong winds before you light up.

 - Consider screening your fire pit to avoid any flying embers.

 - Be sure to leave space between furniture and the fire pit for easy manoeuvring.

 Finally, remember to clean your fire pit with warm, soapy water and a cloth or non-abrasive brush.
 You should not use harsh or abrasive chemicals on your fire pit.
 If you are not using your fire pit for long periods of time, or over the winter months, you should consider covering it with a furniture cover to keep it looking its best.